Ways to Give

 The IRA Charitable Rollover has been extended by Congress through December 31, 2009.
-As a donor you may transfer (roll them over) from your individual Retirement Account to a charitable organization like Stevens.
+As a donor you may transfer (roll them over) from your individual Retirement Account to a charitable organization like the Thaddeus Stevens Foundation.
 This allows you to make this gift exempt form taxable income.

 - The donor must be 70 ½ or older

 - The cap on the rollover is $100,000 per person